 One common issue that affects our eyes is high blood pressure.
 Since our eyes are made of lots of tiny blood vessels, high blood pressure can damage those delicate vessels which will reduce blood flow to the retina.
 If your retina doesn’t get enough blood flow you can get blurry vision, in addition to nerve damage and fluid build-up.
 High blood pressure can be treated with regular exercises, like walking, jogging, and swimming.

 It’s also important to stay active to prevent diabetes.
 Diabetes is commonly known to lead to vision loss, glaucoma, and complete blindness.
-In addition to the eating tips we will mention below, staying active to keep your muscles strong and weight balanced are incredibly beneficial in preventing the onset of diabetes.
+In addition to the eating tips we will mention below, staying active to keep your muscles strong and weight balanced is incredibly beneficial in preventing the onset of diabetes.
 Diabetes and other health issues that affect your vision, like age-related macular degeneration, have been proven to decrease in risk when you stay active.

 Aging doesn’t mean you have to stay inside all the time and stop being active.
 Actually, the longer you can stay active, the longer you can prolong the immobility that often affects seniors.
 Make it a habit to go for a walk every day for 30 minutes minimum.
 Stretch twice a day to maintain flexibility.
 If you can find an activity you enjoy doing or you can do with a friend, it will be easier to commit to doing it regularly.